Uri

 class Uri(pointer: <Error class: unknown class><<Error class: unknown class>>) : Record

-Note that #GUri scope is to help manipulate URIs in various applications, following RFC 3986.
-In particular, it doesn't intend to cover web browser needs, and doesn't implement the WHATWG URL standard.
-No APIs are provided to help prevent homograph attacks, so #GUri is not suitable for formatting URIs for display to the user for making security-sensitive decisions.
+Note that the scope of GUri is to help manipulate URIs in various applications, following RFC 3986.
+In particular, it doesn't intend to cover web browser needs, and doesn’t implement the WHATWG URL standard.
+No APIs are provided to help prevent homograph attacks, so GUri is not suitable for formatting URIs for display to the user for making security-sensitive decisions.

 Relative references have one or more components of the URI missing.
 In particular, they have no scheme.
 Any other component, such as hostname, query, etc. may be missing, apart from a path, which has to be specified (but may be empty).
 The path may be relative, starting with ./ rather than /.